 Read Also: 8 Most Famous Cultural Festivals In India

 2. Exploring Illuminating Markets of Jaipur

 Well when it comes to celebration, there is no other city in India rather than Jaipur which celebrates each festival with so much zeal.
 When it comes to major Indian festival Diwali, Jaipur won’t lack behind than anyone.
-The illuminating roads, decorating buildings and flourishing markets says it all about the Diwali celebration.
+The illuminating roads, decorating buildings, and flourishing markets say it all about the Diwali celebration.
 Once you would be on your Golden Triangle Tours and visit Jaipur, you are recommended to travel through the shops, markets, homes of the Pink City.
 Do you know!
-Every year there’s a competition held for best lit up market in the city, the electricity bill of which is beard by Government.
+Every year there’s a competition held for best lit up a market in the city, the electricity bill of which is beard by Government.

 3. Gambling in Goa and Destruction of Demon Narakasura

-State of beaches and wine Goa has everything that a traveller desire during his Goa tours.
+State of beaches and wine Goa has everything that a traveler desire during his Goa tours.
 While you’d be visiting Goa during Diwali season, you would see a different perspective of the festival in here.
 The major focus of Diwali celebration in Goa is on the destruction of demon king Narkasura by Lord Krishna.
 The festival is celebrated just a day before of Diwali on Naraka Chaturdashi.
 Several competitions take places during the festival.
 You can also try your hand in gambling on this day and visit casinos in Goa.
-Gambling is quite popular in Goa during Diwali festival.
+Gambling is quite popular in Goa during the Diwali festival.